To view route as a dynamic Ordnance Survey map click here.

 At a tarmac lane, turn left along it (SM 830237).

 Follow the lane for half a mile to the tiny hamlet of Lochvane.
-Walk straight through it, staying on the broad track as it bends left but within a few yards, turn right through a walkers’ gate along a hedges footpath.
+Walk straight through it, staying on the broad track as it bends left but within a few yards, turn right through a walkers’ gate along a hedged footpath.

 Follow this path through several gates and when it opens into a field, keep to the right hand boundary and also in the next field.
 Solva comes into view.